Jac-Zac/My-home-config/README.md

 chmod +x installer.sh
 ```

-3. Get information about the script, and then you can follow the instructions
+3. Run the script.
+If you want to get some more information you can start by running `./installer -h`

 ```
-./installer.sh --help
+./installer.sh
 ```

 > You should close your terminal windows and open a new one, to reload the configurations